Posterior Sampling Reinforcement Learning with Gaussian Processes for Continuous Control: Sublinear Regret Bounds for Unbounded State Spaces: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Gergely Neu, Antoine Moulin, Ludovic Schwartz, Lorenzo Croissant and Aad van der Waart for helpful discussions and correspondence.
+We would like to thank Gergely Neu, Antoine Moulin, Ludovic Schwartz, Lorenzo Croissant and Aad van der Vaart for helpful discussions and correspondence.
+We would also like to thank our anonymous reviewers for their helpful feedback.
 Hamish was funded by the European Research Council (ERC), under the European Union’s Horizon 2020 research and innovation programme (grant agreement 950180).
 Joe and Ingmar are supported by an EPSRC Programme Grant (EP/V000748/1).
 Joe and Jan are supported by the grant “Einrichtung eines Labors des Deutschen Forschungszentrum für Künstliche Intelligenz (DFKI) an der Technischen Universität Darmstadt” and partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under the Robotics Institute Germany (RIG).